 - satisfaction of all requirements for a major in sociology;

 - completion of Honors section of SOC 3220 with grade of C or better;

-- At least one additional sociology course with the Honors designation (3 credits min.)
+- At least one additional sociology course with the Honors designation with a C or better (3 credits min.)

 - an approved Honors Thesis; and

-- at least one 4200-level seminar (HON 4200-HON 4280) offered through the Honors Program of the College of Liberal Arts and Sciences.
+- at least one 4200-level seminar with a C or better (HON 4200-HON 4280) offered through the Honors Program of the College of Liberal Arts and Sciences.

-The Department of Sociology permits academically superior majors to petition for admission into the College’s ‘AGRADE’ Program.
-‘AGRADE’ procedures enable qualified seniors in the Department to enroll simultaneously in the undergraduate and graduate programs of the College and apply a maximum of fifteen credits towards both a bachelor’s degree and a master’s degree in the major field.
-Students who have a 3.6 GPA and who have completed 90 credits of their Bachelors degree can apply for AGRADE.
+The Department of Sociology permits academically superior majors to petition for admission into the College’s AGRADE Program.
+AGRADE procedures enable qualified seniors in the Department to enroll simultaneously in the undergraduate and graduate programs of the College and apply a maximum of sixteen credits towards both a bachelor’s degree and a master’s degree in the major field.
+Students must have a minimum cumulative GPA of 3.3 and final approval from their major department.
+They must also have completed 90 credits of their undergraduate degree in order to apply for AGRADE.

 For more details about the AGRADE Program, contact the Undergraduate advisor in Sociology (313-577-2930), or the Graduate Office of the College of Liberal Arts and Sciences (313-577-2690).